 She graduated from Syracuse University in 2020 where she studied magazine journalism, photography, and sociology.

-She joined Luna Shark Media in 2023 where she assists with research, producing, recording and editing for True Sunlight and Cup of Justice podcasts.
+She joined LUNASHARK Media in 2023 where she assists with research, producing, recording and editing for True Sunlight and Cup of Justice podcasts.

 Through her detailed, ethical reporting and multimedia experience, Sam creates enterprise stories and works to unravel the truth around her.